threefoldtech/TF_Grid_3.12/src/3.50/staking_program.md

 ### Validators with 200,000,000 TFT Staked in Total

 Table 1 and 2 consider 200,000,000 TFT staked.

-For the first table, we use a monthly revenues of 8,000$USD for the TFGrid.
+For Table 1, we use a monthly revenues of 8,000$USD for the TFGrid.

 | Table 1.
 Validator staking & staking pool |            |
 | --------------------------------------------------- | ---------- |